Introduction

 Management of the models in mto-scheme from PDS project.

-One or more models can be deleted from mto-scheme, without starting the MDP job again, just select items to delete and press the Delete-Button.
+the MDP job again, just select items to delete and press the

 Blue data records are Equipment models